jarrettfuller/jarrettfuller.blog/_posts/2019-03-04-winter-playlist.md

 * * *

 [^1]: The cover is inspired by Yorgos Lanthimos's *The Favourite* — a movie whose cinematography completely captivated me.
 The photo is one I took almost a year ago here in the neighborhood and the typography is a shameless ripoff of Vasilis Marmatakis's typographic interludes throughout that film.

+[^2]: [Here's an archive of all my previous playlists](http://jarrettfuller.com/playlists).
+I should give this page a refresh.